TheMulhima/Easier-Pantheon-Practice/README.md

 ## Other:
 - With this mod, most **Attuned Bosses** in HoG deal 0 damage.
 If you want to practice in attuned, turn off this mod in the game settings.
 - The mod affects bosses of health.
 Needless to say, it shouldn't be used with other modded boss.
 If you do want to, turn this mod off in the game settings.
+- If you have any problems you can message me on discord at Mulhima#2695

 # Credits
 - Thank you to everyone in #modding-development for helping me make this mod and also for having open source code for me to read.
 This mod was heavily influcenced by the mods Pale Prince by fifty-six, Mantis Gods by fifty-six and Buzzbo by thegodfriend.